 Duct Tape

 Duct tape is great for temporary auto repairs, roadside first aid, and many more!
-Read this article from AskPatty.com that tells us 38 ways you can use duct tape to fix your car.
 If you have duct tape, a pair of scissors will come in handy too!
+Here is a quote from HandymanConnection:

 Gas Can

-With all the horrible traffic nowadays, there is a possibility that you may run out of gas while on the road.
+When on the road and there is horrible traffic, there is a possibility that you may run out of gas while on the road.
 You can walk to the nearest gas station when you run out of gas, but how will you bring the gas back to your car?
 It is not wise to keep a full gas can, though, for safety reasons as it is a flammable spill risk.

 Siphon Pump